 "Everyone dies not everyone really lives" ~ Braveheart.

-A butt kick to kick-start your life with a new challenge.
-Followed by bagging the achievement rewards.
+A butt kick to kick-start your life with new challenges.
+Bagging the enjoyment and personal achievement rewards.

 Look for an idea that will set you off along a different path.
 Plant it and watch it develop into a full-grown life change.